Staffwerke/vm-babysitter/README.md

 - Provide at least a valid path for local backups, a custom backup schedule, an SSH Key and the Unraid IP/Host

+- Start

 It's highly recommended to set the local backups path to a user share which primary storage it's a fast cache pool (SSD, NVMe, etc) and secondary storage located at designated array.
 This will speed up backup process, at the same time the new data will be suddenly transfered to the array (via the 'Move' function, programmed at different schedule than backups.)

 ## Basics to configure in Other Operating Systems

-As VM-Babysitter runs inside a container, relies entirely on correct bind mounts to find, manage and save all files related with domains.
+As VM-Babysitter runs inside a container, relies entirely on correct bind mounts to find, manage and save all files related with domains, as well to communicate correctly with Libvirt.

 ### Backups Directory:
 The main directory where all local backups will be checked and saved is mounted as in this example: